iPhone 11 Dead Pixel Guide

-Test, fix, and repair guidance for older iPhone models with OLED and Liquid Retina displays.
+Test, fix, and repair guidance for iPhone 11, 11 Pro, and 11 Pro Max dead pixel issues.

 Tap anywhere to cycle colours · Long press for previous